Beekeeping has been a part of the Noble family for three generations...

 By special arrangement with the Forestry Commission, we also take our hives out on to the heathland during the month of August for the mass flowering of the Heather where the bees produce beautiful New Forest Heather Honey.
 Heather Honey is considered to be one of the finest Honeys available in England if not the world.

-some years later, in 2014 Deryk's son, Simon, started up beekeeping.
+some years later, in 2014 Deryk's son, Simon, started up beekeeping, after finding a storm damaged beech tree that contained a wild bee colony.
+Simon, contacted the New Forest Beekeepers Association who sent out an experienced beekeeper [Jan Roper] to rescue the colony.
+Simon found it facinating and consequently enrolled ona beekeeping for beginners course that spring.
 He took over the old hives that had been left by Deryk 24 years before.
 The bees needed to be put into new hives of course, but were still thriving, and having been left alone for so long, had adapted well to the local conditions.

 Today Simon has made a growing business from beekeeping.
 He currently looks after 70 hives, some of which are kept in the woodland here and some and others are kept in specially chosen apiaries around the New Forest National Park.